 The district shall protect all complainants from retaliation.
 In investigating complaints, the confidentiality of the parties involved shall be protected as required by law.
-As appropriate for any complaint alleging retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the Superintendent or designee shall keep confidential the identity of the complainant and/or the subject of the complaint if he/she is different from the complainant, as long as the integrity of the complaint process is maintained.
+For any complaint alleging retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the Superintendent or designee shall keep the identity of the complainant, and/or the subject of the complaint if different from the complainant, confidential when appropriate and as long as the integrity of the complaint process is maintained.

-'''

 (cf. 4119.23/4219.23/4319.23 - Unauthorized Release of Confidential/Privileged Information)

-'''